overwolf/overwolf.github.io/docs/topics/submit-a-new-version.md

 ### 1. Create an OPK package

-OPK files are Overwolf's app installation package which includes your app's files: the manifest, source files and other assets.
-All files are packed in a package which has the OPK file extension.
+OPK files are Overwolf's app installation package, which includes your app's files: the manifest, source files, and other assets.
+All files are packed in a package that has the OPK file extension.

-To create it, just ZIP all your files together, then manually change the file extension from ZIP to OPK.
+To create it, ZIP all your files together, then manually change the file extension from ZIP to OPK.
 Make sure to have all the following items in this structure:

 <pre>